g-colon/Physics1/index.markdown

 </div>

 <div style="margin-bottom: 1rem">
-*Note: Some documents require that you sign in with your MMA account.
+&bull; Note: Some documents require that you sign in with your MMA account.
 </div>
 <div>
 <!-- <p><a href="lessons/l01_introduction.html"> Attempting link 1 </a></p> -->